 6. Arm & Hammer Essentials, Fresh

-The Essentials deodorant line remains unsoiled by unnatural ingredients; no aluminum, no alcohol, no castor oil, no parabens, no colorants, and no animal-derived products.
+The Essentials line remains unsoiled by unnatural ingredients; no aluminum, no alcohol, no castor oil, no parabens, no colorants, and no animal-derived products.

 - Unbelievably inexpensive

 - No streaks, no stains

 - All natural ingredients; no aluminum, parabens, alcohol, colorants, or animal products

 - Not an antiperspirant – will not prevent perspiration